 Insourcing refers to situations where an outsourced services provider moves into, and sets up shop in, a client company’s facility.
 For example, it is common for major companies to sign agreements with IBM Global Services, HP and other outsourcing firms whereby these companies take over and operate a client’s internal computer department.
 Here’s a non-technology insourcing example: ARAMARK Corporation builds and operates snack bars, employee cafeterias and executive dining rooms within a client company’s facilities.
-(Occasionally, the term “insourcing” has also been used to describe the creation of jobs in America by foreign firms.)

-China, India and similar mature offshore work centers will remain low- to moderate-cost providers of services and manufacturing for the foreseeable future.
+China, India and similar mature offshore work centers will remain moderate-cost providers of services and manufacturing for the foreseeable future.
 At the same time, as their economies grow, their business structures and middle classes will grow, and they will offer lucrative markets for intellectual property, goods and services sold by firms based in the U.S., Europe, Japan and elsewhere.
 In some cases, such goods will be imported.
 In others, they will be created locally at facilities owned by foreign firms.
 (For example, Kraft has significant manufacturing plants and thousands of employees within China, where it makes processed food products that have been adapted to suit the needs of Chinese consumers.)
 Meanwhile, these developing nations face immense challenges, including the need to: build infrastructure such as dependable electricity networks, roads and highways; extend their education systems; control pollution; enhance access to basic health care services; and provide greater opportunities to residents in rural and remote areas.
-In fact, rapid growth in offshoring centers in China and India has created myriad shortages and problems.
+In fact, rapid growth in business centers in China and India has created myriad shortages and problems.

 The biggest advances in developing nations are yet to come.
 Hundreds of millions of people will enter the middle class in emerging economies in Asia, Africa and Latin America between now and 2025, rising above poverty for the first time.

-Fully developed nations such as the U.S. have been shifting to knowledge-based economies for decades, as automation takes over domestic factory floors (displacing factory workers) and much of manufacturing shifts overseas.
+Fully developed nations such as the U.S. have been shifting to knowledge-based economies for decades, as automation takes over domestic factory floors (displacing factory workers) and much of the rest of manufacturing shifts overseas.
 The challenge for developed nations such as the U.S. and Japan is to maintain their leads in such areas as intellectual property, investment in R&D and higher education.
 There is fierce competition among nations to foster advanced education, develop well-trained and motivated workforces, boost productivity and create high incentives for entrepreneurship and investment.
 Nations that succeed in this regard will invent the new technologies, services, consumer goods and business processes that can be sold to businesses and consumers in other nations.
 Offshoring and outsourcing will continue to play a pivotal role in the fields of research, manufacturing and business services.View More